ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 myaws-sc        ebs.csi.aws.com         Delete          WaitForFirstConsumer   false                  7s
 ```

-- Create a persistentvolumeclaim with the following settings and show that new volume is created on aws management console.
+- Create a persistentvolumeclaim with the following settings and show that the new volume is created on aws management console.

 ```bash
 vi clarus-pv-claim.yaml